 Put simply, no. You shouldn’t change your course just because you achieved higher grades than you expected.
 Your university experience will be made up of so many things beyond the entry requirements for the course, and you need to choose the place that’s right for you and your needs.
 The top ranked university in the UK isn’t always the most suitable place for everyone.

 Remember all those open days you went on and all the hours you agonised over those minute differences between course content and teaching style?
 Accepting a new place through Clearing means you might not have the time to visit universities, or spend hours comparing those courses.
 Remember the bigger picture here!
 You chose your firm and insurance choices because of their course content and the opportunities available.
-So, although a university you look at in Clearing may have higher entry requirements and rank higher in the league tables than your original choice, it doesn’t mean it will suit your interests better.
+So, although a university you look at in Clearing may have higher entry requirements and rank higher in the league tables than your original choice, it doesn’t necessarily mean it will suit your interests better.

 Getting in touch with universities to enquire doesn’t change your offers, so if you’re not sure, just call and have a chat with the team—the worst that can happen is that you spend 20 minutes on the phone and don't accept an offer!